-Unless required otherwise by Dún Laoghaire-Rathdown County Council, it is proposed that standard construction working hours should apply, i.e.: 7am to 7pm Monday to Saturday.
+Unless required otherwise by Dún Laoghaire-Rathdown County Council, it is proposed that standard construction working hours should apply, i.e.: 7am to 7pm Monday to Friday, and 8am to 2pm on Saturday.
 No works shall take place on site on Sundays or Bank Holidays.